 In short, the Clean Water Act fails to address the propriety of a general permit system, or whether NOIs ought to be considered "permits."
-Therefore, EPA's creation of a system of general permits buttressed by NOIs should be upheld by this Court so long as it is "permissible."
+Therefore, we should uphold EPA's creation of a system of general permits buttressed by NOIs so long as it is "permissible."
 See Chevron, U.S.A., Inc. v.
 Natural Resources Defense Council, 467 U.S. 837, 843-44 (1984).
 Our duty to defer to EPA in such a situation is based on sound policy.
 Given the overwhelming challenge and complexity of the programs administered by federal agencies today, it is sensible to trust agencies with the design of those programs so long as the programs are reasonable interpretations of congressional mandates.